| Title: | Extra Appenders for 'lgr' |

 which can be relatively slow.
 To improve performance it is possible to tell

-AppenderDbi to buffer db writes by setting buffer_size
+AppenderDbi to buffer db writes by setting buffer_size to something greater

-.
+than 0.
 This buffer is written to the database whenever it is full

-), or when the Appender is garbage collected
+encountered (flush_threshold), or when the Appender is garbage collected

-), i.e. when you close the R session or shortly after you
+(flush_on_exit), i.e. when you close the R session or shortly after you

-remove the Appender object via rm()
+remove the Appender object via rm().

-An AppenderDbi is linked to a database table via its table
+An AppenderDbi is linked to a database table via its table argument.
+If the

 table does not exist it is created either when the Appender is first